bitovi/academy/src/program-management-with-jira/0-jira-account-setup.md

-@page learn-agile-program-management-with-jira/jira-acount-setup Jira Account Setup x
+@page learn-agile-program-management-with-jira/jira-acount-setup Jira Account Setup
 @parent learn-agile-program-management-with-jira 0

 @description Learn how to set up a new Jira Account and create some initial projects.